mathworks/docmaker/README.md

 ## About the project

-DocMaker is developed by [David Sampson](https://www.mathworks.com/matlabcentral/profile/authors/16247) from [MathWorks](https://www.mathworks.com/services/consulting.html) on [GitHub](https://www.github.com/mathworks/docmaker).
+DocMaker is developed by [David Sampson](https://www.mathworks.com/matlabcentral/profile/authors/16247) from [MathWorks](https://www.mathworks.com/services/consulting.html).

 ___